 The Takeaway

 Budgeting for grocery costs isn’t always easy, but it’s worth the effort.
-It may be worth considering looking at average costs in your area as a guideline for how much to budget and looking at ways to save on food to ensure you’re not spending more than you can afford to.
-You may also want to consider using online tools like a money tracker app so you can maximize every dollar you make.
+It may be helpful to look at average costs in your area as a guideline for how much money to put aside for food purchases.
+Exploring ways to save on food can help ensure you’re not spending more than you can afford to.
+You may also want to consider using online tools such as a money tracker app so you can maximize every dollar.

 Take control of your finances with SoFi.
 With our financial insights and credit score monitoring tools, you can view all of your accounts in one convenient dashboard.
 From there, you can see your various balances, spending breakdowns, and credit score.
 Plus you can easily set up budgets and discover valuable financial insights — all at no cost.